If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

-This could be anything from switching the current positioning of your furniture to make extra space, or changing the colour of the walls to complement the piece.
+This could be anything from switching the current positioning of your modern furniture to make extra space, or changing the colour of the walls to complement the piece.
 Unlike newer furniture, antiques can’t be made to measure, so having a flexible mindset from the get-go is a real benefit!

 Make a statement

-Antique furniture is a great way to make your home stand out from the crowd.
+Integrating antique furniture is a great way to make your home stand out from the crowd.
 These pieces in particular are things we would opt for to make a room look and feel extra special:

 Antique fireplaces are eye-catching and give your room a real focal point.
 A fire also creates a great atmosphere and keeps you warm during the colder months.
 The huge variety of options to choose from means it shouldn’t be difficult to find a fireplace to suit your home and style, whether you want something ornate from the Rococo period or a simpler, marble Victorian piece.